 - Take a big step forward and shift your body weight to the front leg.
 Keep your body straight.

-7. Side Lunges:
+7. Side lunges:

 The right technique: